BiographyFact Check

 Where is she now?

-Karla stays completely out of the spotlight these days.
-She moved to Indiana years ago and goes by the name Karla Knafel-Jackson.
+Karla stays completely away from the cameras these days.
+She moved to Indiana many years ago and uses the name Karla Knafel-Jackson.

 How Karla Knafel and Michael Jordan actually met

-The way Karla and Michael Jordan first got in touch is a story most people get wrong.
-It wasn’t some glamorous Hollywood party.
-It actually started in a hotel lobby in Indianapolis back in 1989.
+Most people get the story wrong about how Karla and Michael Jordan first met.
+They did not meet at a fancy Hollywood party.
+It actually happened in a hotel lobby in Indianapolis in 1989.

-Karla was there singing with her band.
-After she finished her set, an NBA ref named Eddie Rush walked up to her.
-He didn’t just tell her Jordan was a fan—he actually called Michael on his phone right there on the spot and handed it to her.
+Karla was singing there with her band.
+When she finished her songs, a basketball referee named Eddie Rush walked up to her.
+He told her Jordan liked her singing.
+Then, he called Michael on his phone right there and gave the phone to her.

 They Didn’t Meet Right Away

-The part most people don’t know is that Karla didn’t just run off to meet him.
-Michael asked her to come to the airport to see him that very night, and she said no.
+Most people do not know that Karla did not go to meet him right away.
+Michael asked her to come see him at the airport that same night, but she said no.

-They didn’t even meet in person for several months.
-They just talked on the phone throughout most of 1989.
-It wasn’t until December of that year—after Jordan had already married Juanita Vanoy—that Karla finally went to Chicago to meet him face-to-face for the first time.
+They did not see each other in person for many months.
+They only talked on the phone for most of 1989.
+Finally, in December of that year, Karla went to Chicago to see him face-to-face for the first time.
+This happened after Jordan was already married to Juanita Vanoy.

 The $5 Million Court Battle

-The secret stayed buried for a decade, but it finally blew up in 2002.
-Karla Knafel sued Michael Jordan, claiming he owed her $5 million for her years of silence.
+That secret stayed buried for an entire decade.
+But in 2002?
+It finally exploded.
+Karla Knafel slapped Michael Jordan with a massive lawsuit, claiming he owed her $5 million for all those years of keeping her mouth shut.

 The DNA test that ended it